DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Methods

 \subsubsection{Performance metrics}

 \paragraph{Null data error rate} We estimated the empirical error rate of our and seven alternative methods using 480 null datasets where no true differences between the groups existed.
-These datasets were constructed by performing 10 random case-control splits within the healthy groups of the 48 studies (out of 67) that contained at least 20 healthy subjects.
-We used the proportion of null datasets with \textit{any} significant findings ($\lambda$) as our error rate metric.
+These datasets were constructed by performing 10 random case-control splits within the healthy groups of the 48 studies (out of 57) that contained at least 20 healthy subjects.
+We used the proportion of null datasets with any significant findings ($\lambda$) as our error rate metric.
+Strictly speaking, we thus tested the methods' ability to control the family-wise error rate (FWER) in the weak sense.
 Theoretically, for a method that controls the FDR at level $\alpha$, this error rate ($\lambda$) is expected to be at or below $\alpha$ under the global null hypothesis (for details, see Supplementary Material).

 \paragraph{Number of significant findings} To assess the sensitivity to detect potentially differentially prevalent features, we calculated the total number of significant findings produced by each method across the 80 original datasets.
 While a high number of findings may indicate high statistical power, it can also reflect an inflated false positive rate.
 This metric must therefore be evaluated alongside the null data error rate.